-2020 is not like most years, even when it comes to the holiday season – reading through my old holiday blog made it very clear that my message was going to be different this year.
+2020 or 2021 are not like most years, even when it comes to the Holiday Season – reading through my previous holiday blogs made it very clear that my message was still going to be a bit different this year.

 So, how can we find the holiday spirit, be kind to ourselves and others, and come out with a sense of balance and peace, instead of stress?